KDE/kitinerary/README.md

 Extractor scripts are run against a document node if all of the following conditions are met:
 * The `mimeType` of the script matches that of the node.
-* At lesat one of the extractor `filter` of the script match the node.
+* At least one of the extractor `filter` of the script match the node.

 The script entry point is called with three arguments (this being JS, some of those can be omitted by the script and are then silently ignored):